HOW DO I?

 You complete the yellow Change of Clinician form and place it in the secure box also located in the lobby.

 The form will be reviewed by the Program Manager.
 You may receive a telephone call from a program manager requesting further information and/ or to begin the process of identifying solutions.
 The solutions may vary from person-to-person as each situation is unique.

-A Notice of Action is often referred to as a NOA.
-This is a form you receive from Monterey County Behavioral Health (County Mental Health Plan) that gives you information about a decision or “action” that was made about why you are not eligible to receive or to continue to receive Medi-Cal specialty mental health services.
+A Notice of Adverse Benefit Determination is often referred to as a NOABD.
+This is a form you receive from Monterey County Behavioral Health that gives you information about a decision or “action” that was made about why you are not eligible to receive or to continue to receive Medi-Cal specialty mental health and/or substance use disorder services.
 The form will give you specific information on:

 - The specific reason the decision was made.

 - Information about what your rights are if you do not agree with the decision.

 - Information about the Grievance, Appeal, or Expedited Appeal process.

 - Information on the State Fair Hearing process.